A Florida woman in prison for murdering a high school student with cerebral palsy over 20 years ago is possibly being released soon.

-The Murder of Lisa Bonck
+The Murder of Linda Bonck

 On December 8, 1992, Linda, a high school senior, was walking home from Chamberlain High School close to Tampa’s Lowry Park.
-Lisa had cerebral palsy, which made walking a struggle.
+Linda had cerebral palsy, which made walking a struggle.
 When she failed to return home from school, her parents became worried and called the police.

 He sat down for a few more minutes and then he just reached over and he hit her.”